skarpushin/summerb/summerb-easycrud/README.md

 public class DeviceServiceImpl extends EasyCrudServicePluggableImpl<Long, DeviceRow, DeviceDao>
 		implements DeviceService {
 	public DeviceServiceImpl() {
-		setDtoClass(DeviceRow.class);
+		setRowClass(DeviceRow.class);
 		setEntityTypeMessageCode("term.device");
 	}
 	// no other class members required, everything else is handled by base class }
 ```
-NOTE 1: You need to clarify DTO class by calling `setDtoClass` method in the constructor.
+NOTE 1: You need to clarify DTO class by calling `setRowClass` method in the constructor.

 NOTE 2: You need to provide message code that corresponds to managed entity.
 Service layer is designed to be user-language agnostic, thus no message translation is happening on this layer.